 Wellington Announces Reintroduction of Fluoride to Water Supply

-Wellington Utilities will reintroduce fluoride into the Village’s drinking water supply by May 15, 2017.
-Water plant officials have started the process of reinstalling the fluoridation equipment.
+Wellington Utilities reintroduced fluoride into the Village's drinking water supply by May 15, 2017.

-Wellington Council voted unanimously to reintroduce fluoride into the Village’s drinking water supply in June 2016, after hearing from residents and experts.
+Wellington Council voted unanimously to reintroduce fluoride into the Village's drinking water supply in June 2016, after hearing from residents and experts.
 Fluoride is traditionally added to public drinking water systems to prevent tooth decay.
 Fluoride has been determined to be safe for most people at low dosage rates.
-It is estimated that 75 percent of US populations served by public drinking water systems have fluoride added to their drinking water.
+It is estimated that 75% of U.S. populations served by public drinking water systems have fluoride added to their drinking water.

 The Center for Disease Control monitors the public health benefits and risks of public water fluoridation and have concluded that water fluoridation is both safe and effective.

 The 2016 resolution (R2016-42) authorized and directed the reintroduction of fluoride to Wellington's public drinking water supply and reconstruction of fluoridation facilities.